rolfhm/DAVAI-env/README.md

 ------------

 DAVAI tests require the following packages:
+* `ecbundle`: for the bundle version, to manage bundles: `pip install --user ecbundle`

+and

 * `ial_build`: wrappers to build IAL executables
 * `ial_expertise`: to analyse the outputs of the tests
 * Vortex project and its sub-packages